ossrs/go-sharp/README.md

 You can use [vlc][vlc] or online jwplayer players to play [SRS Origin][jwplayer-flv], [SRS Edge1][jwplayer-flv-8081], [SRS Edge2][jwplayer-flv-8082] and [go-sharp proxy][jwplayer-flv-8088].

+Remark: Please replace the server ip by yours.

+## Features

+* Reverse HTTP proxy for SRS HTTP FLV cluster.
+* Auto detect the alive of proxy SRS server.
+* Load balance for these proxe SRS server.

 ## IDE

 Go: http://www.golangtc.com/download